Great Walsingham, Norfolk, St Peter's Church

 HERITAGE HIGHLIGHTS: Unaltered 14th-century architecture

 Most people come to the Walsinghams (Great and Little) to visit the historic Shrine of Our Lady of Walsingham and the historic Walsingham Abbey ruins.
-A few wander into St Mary's church in Little Walsingham, not far from the abbey, but very few make their way to the neighbouring halet of Great Walsingham to visit the medieval church of St Peter.
+A few wander into St Mary's church in Little Walsingham, not far from the abbey, but very few make their way to the neighbouring hamlet of Great Walsingham to visit the medieval church of St Peter.

 That's a shame, for St Peter is a beautiful historic building in an idyllic setting, on a leafy hillside above a ford, and it well deserves a visit.
 It is one of the best-preserved examples of a complete Decorated Gothic church in England and was built 'all in one go' between 1330-1340.

 It replaced an earlier church a short distance away.
 Rather than try to incorporate the older building in the new church the medieval builders decided to build on a fresh site, and start from scratch with the then-fashionable Decorated Gothic style.
-The church may have been built by Walsingham Priory, which became patron of the church just a few years earlier in 1315.
+The church may have been built by Walsingham Priory, which became the church patron just a few years earlier in 1315.

 The church not surprisingly features in Simon Jenkin's 'Top 100 English Churches' list.
 I don't always agree with Mr Jenkins - in fact its a bit of a running joke in my family how often my ideas clash with his - but I have to agree with him on his choice.

 St Peter's is almost entirely a product of the 14th century, with the exception of a 15th century south porch.
 It is rare to see a church built entirely in one period, but St Peter's comes close.
-Unfortunately, the chancel was toorn down in the 16th century, shortly after the Dissolution of the Monasteries.
+Unfortunately, the chancel was torn down in the 16th century, shortly after the Dissolution of the Monasteries.

 One historic highlight is the late medieval timber roof, but what really makes St Peter's worth a visit is the combination of excellent 14th century windows with bulb tracery, and a very good collection of medieval glass.